w3f/polguard/packages/incident/README.md

-# @w3f/monitoring-api
+# @w3f/monitoring-incident

-The API service serves as the central control point for the Monitoring Platform, managing incidents, configurations, and notifications.
+The Incident service serves as the central control point for the Monitoring Platform, managing incidents, configurations, and notifications.
 It provides a REST API for incident creation, acknowledgment, and resolution, as well as endpoints for retrieving monitoring configurations.

 ## Key Features